cypress-io/cypress/cypress/v1.0/documentation/1-Commands/56-type.md

 # Key combinations / Modifiers

-Using special character sequences (see table at top of page), it's possible to activate modifier keys and type key combinations, such as `CTRL + R` or `SHIFT + ALT + Q`.
-The modifier(s) remain activated for the duration of the `cy.type()` command, and are released when all subsequent character are typed, unless `{release: false}` is passed as an option (see below for more details).
+When using special character sequences (see table at top of page), it's possible to activate modifier keys and type key combinations, such as `CTRL + R` or `SHIFT + ALT + Q`.
+The modifier(s) remain activated for the duration of the `cy.type()` command, and are released when all subsequent characters are typed, unless [`{release: false}`](https://on.cypress.io/api/type#section-options) is passed as an [option](https://on.cypress.io/v1.0/api/type#section-release-behavior).
 A `keydown` event is fired when a modifier is activated and a `keyup` event is fired when it is released.

-## Type the key combination `SHIFT + ALT + Q`
+## Type a key combination

 ```javascript
 // this is the same as a user holding down SHIFT and ALT, then pressing Q